 Making New Connections for Mental Wellbeing in Oxfordshire?

 For the last year, we have been hosting an Impact Network on recovery-based approaches to mental health.
 The network consisted of people with lived experience of mental distress as well as staff and volunteers from statutory and voluntary organisations, and met four times over a six-month period.
 During this time we discussed the many issues facing local people experiencing mental distress, and considered how the idea of ‘recovery’ could be useful in improving things.
 In our last meeting in May 2025, we agreed to see if there was wider interest in developing a recovery network in our area.
-If you work or live in Oxfordshire, it would be very helpful if you would complete the short form at the bottom of this post.

 In our meetings we agreed a ‘mission statement’ for what the network would do.
 If you’re interested in more detail, you can read it here.